-Solution 2 If the fabric is not perfectly at right angle, you will need to use velcro as a wedge to thicken the roller on the side which is too long.
+Solution 2 If the fabric is not perfectly at right angle, you will need Solution 2 to use velcro as a wedge to thicken the roller on the side which is too long.
 Contact us for further details.
-Problem The fabric of my awning makes small wrinkles, on each side of the seams, but not elsewhere.
+Problem The fabric of my awning makes small wrinkles, on each l'ioblem side of the seams, but not elsewhere.
 Solution This is normal.
-These small folds are caused by the sewing which causes the fabric to be slightly thicker than the rest of the fabric.
-Problem My awning closes completely on one side but it always remains open a little on the other side.
-Solution 1 This means that the awning's fabric is off center.
-You have to make certain that it is equally positioned and centered on the roller AND on the front bar. • You will need to open fully, if it is motorized, you have to open it past it's limit using the manual crank.
+These small folds are caused by the Solution sewing which causes the fabric to be slightly thicker than the rest of the fabric.
+Problem My awning closes completely on one side but it always FIODIEIII remains open a little on the other side.
+Colution 1 This means that the awning's fabric is off center.
+You have to Solution 1 make certain that it is equally positioned and centered on the roller AND on the front bar.
+You will need to open fully, if it is motorized, you have to open it past it's limit using the manual crank.
 The fabric will become loose and you will see the roller's metal through the opening of the casing. • Pull the fabric towards the side to which the awning stayed partially opened when the awning is fully closed.
 Position the fabric on the roller equally as on the front bar.
 Solution 2 the fabric is not perfectly at right angle, you will need to use velcro as a wedge to thicken the roller on the side which is too long which corresponds to the side that remains a bit opened.
 Contact us for further details.
 Problem When my awning is open, one side of the front bar is always higher than the other.
-Solution 1 Although for the fact that the awning is adjusted at the factory, a difference of a few milimeters in the positioning of the anchors will have an impact resulting in many centimeters on the final slope result.
-Therefore, you will need to re-adjust the awning's slope; please note that the slope is adjustable independently on each of the two arms.
-See appendix 7.A for further details.
-Functions issues of the two arms.
-See appendix 7.
-A for further details.
-Problem I have a wind sensor but my awning doesn't close when it's TIODICIII windy.
-Solution 1 Check if the awning opens and closes with the remote handset, if this is the case: Replace the wind sensor's batteries with new ones.
+Solution 1 Although for the fact that the awning is adjusted at the factory, a difference of a few milimeters in the positioning of the brackets will have an impact resulting in many centimeters on the final slope result.
+Therefore, you will need to re-adjust the awning's pitch inclination; please note that the pitch inclination is adjustable independently on each of the two arms.
+See appendix 7.A.2 for further details.
+Functions issues Problem I have a wind sensor but my awning doesn't close when it's windy.
+Solution 1 Check if the awning opens and closes with the remote control, if positive, replace the wind sensor's batteries with new ones.
+PLEASE NOTE THAT YOU NEED TO UNPLUG THE MOTOR FROM THE AC BEFORE REPLACING THESE BATTERIES.